wearepal/EthicML/README.md

 # EthicML

-EthicML exists to combat the problems we've found with off-the-shelf fairness comparison packages.
+EthicML exists to solve the problems we've found with off-the-shelf fairness comparison packages.

 These other packages are useful, but given that we primarily do research, a lot of the work we do doesn't fit into some nice box.